 Klays-Development is a developer on Google Play much like BK Translate.
 They have a bunch of bilingual translation apps.
 There is also a single app with all of the languages included with dozens upon dozens of languages.
 The apps all feature a simple UI.
 You also get typing and voice inputs for translation.
 All of the individual translator apps have advertising with no premium version.
 The one app with all of the languages costs $1.81 and contains no other ads or in-app purchases.
 Frankly, we recommend the one with all of the languages.
 It’s the best deal

 Google Translate gets a lot of love.
 However, Microsoft Translate is also pretty good.
 It supports over 60 languages.
-That’s less than Google Translate.
+That’s less than Google Translate but still more than most.
 However, all of them are available offline.
 The app also supports two-way conversations (with up to 100 people at once), phrasebooks, pronunciation guides, Android Wear support, and alternate translations.
 It’s actually surprisingly good.
 Plus, it’s entirely free with no in-app purchases or ads as far as we can tell.
 The UI is even pretty decent.
 If Google Translate is giving you trouble, Microsoft Translate might be the answer.

 Price: Free / Up to $12.00